ChiNonsoHenry16/anomaly-detection-isoforest/README.md

 ## How to Run

-1. Install requirements:
+1. Install requirements.
+Run the following on PyCharm's terminal: pip install -r requirements.txt
 2. Download the dataset and place `KDDTrain+.txt` in the `dataset/` folder.
 The dataset has 43 columns, if you downloaded onw that has 42 columns, remember to add a column (difficulty).
 3. Run the code:

-## Installation
-pip install -r requirements.txt

-4. ## Output
+5. ## Output
 - Confusion matrix
 - Classification report